 Catch self-taught Chef Heston Blumenthal on the food channel.
 His experiment on Tudor Court royal cuisine is funny and absurd and has won rave reviews from top food critics in the world.

-Heston Blumenthal - the man who doesn't like the term "Molecular Gastronomy"
+Heston Blumenthal - the man who doesn't like the term "Molecular Gastronomy" but is probably responsible for making it popular |

 No comments: